shantanupanda/tomcat8/README.md

 Contributing
 ------------
-TODO: (optional) If this is a public cookbook, detail the process for contributing.
+If this is a public cookbook, detail the process for contributing.
 If this is a private cookbook, remove this section.

 e.g.
 1. Fork the repository on Github